danielsolin/devlog/README.md

-# A statically generated blog using Eleventy and Markdown
+# A statically generated blog about software development

-This is a starter project for a blog using [Eleventy](https://www.11ty.dev/) to generate a static website from Markdown files.
+This is a blog about software development using [Eleventy](https://www.11ty.dev/) to generate a static website from Markdown files.

 ## How to use